ErwanBarbedor/Plume_-_TextEngine/readme.md

 baz
 ```

-For set '#' defaut value, use alias "eval".
+To set '#' default value, use the alias "eval".

 ```txe
 #{50000}
 \default eval [thousand_separator={ }]